 An incident situation occurs (e.g. a fire in parts of a building).
 As a result, the existing sensor node infrastructure is partially disrupted.
 Also, as a result of the incident situation, the metric driving the network configuration changes long lifetime of the network is less important.
 Instead, each sensor node tries to establish the shortest possible link to the Internet and tries to offload its sensing information as quickly as possible (as its destruction might be imminent).
 It therefore reconfigures its radio, and searches for available WLAN BSSs in order to establish a link as quickly as possible with appropriate APs.

 Additionally, the cognitive decision engine controlling the network reconfiguration and self-growing process of the sensor and WLAN network might detect that sensor nodes are located in an are where WLAN coverage is (no longer) given.
 As a result, sensor nodes are reconfigured to permanently use the 802.11 MAC in order to act as a meshed network re-establishing 802.11-based coverage.
 Mobile devices of users within the incident area have to quickly discover those newly available “mesh APs” and to quickly establish a link with them.

+[ref TBD]